Journal

 Contingency Fund

-If you're building a bespoke home, it's wise to set aside a contingency fund for unexpected expenses.
-A typical allowance is 15-20%, but consider your options carefully—what would you do if more funds were needed?
+If you're building a bespoke home, set aside a contingency fund of 15-20% for unexpected expenses.
+A typical allowance is 15-20%, but consider your options carefully, what would you do if more funds were needed?

 A woman pushing opening bifold doors in a carport.
 Timber linings on roof.
 Polished concrete floor.